-A. Statement from the dean Professors of Practice Guidelines 2018-2019
+A. Statement from the dean

-The statement from the dean is an informative, individualized assessment of the candidate's accomplishments as they relate to Section 5.1.4 of the Faculty Handbook from the perspective of the college and the dean.
+The statement from the dean is an informative, individualized assessment of the candidate's accomplishments as they relate to Section 3.4.4 of the Faculty Handbook from the perspective of the college and the dean.
 The dean's statement should provide an integrative summary of the candidate's contributions to the department, college, and university goals.
 It should also reflect on the reasons for any split vote, balancing the majority opinion with sufficient information for the next level of review to understand any disagreements among committee members.
 The dean's statement should be addressed to Cyril Clarke, Interim Executive Vice President and Provost.